iavofficial/IAVFrontendFramework/CONTRIBUTING.md

 ```

 For more detailed reference to the above points, refer <a href="https://www.conventionalcommits.org/en/v1.0.0/">here</a>.

-## Contact

-In addition to the [discussions](https://github.com/iavofficial/IAVFrontendFramework/discussions) section,
-you can contact the project maintainers via [mail](mailto:frontendframework@iav.de).

 ## GitHub Pages
 For documentation see the [GitHub Pages](https://iavofficial.github.io/IAVFrontendFramework/) of the project.